Sanseitō: Supporters

 According to Japanese political analyst Hiroo Hagino, the party is supported by the younger population, who have become disappointed with politics centred on the elderly.
-According to a JNN survey, a higher proportion of young people voted for Sanseitō in the last election.
+According to a JNN survey, a higher proportion of young people voted for Sanseitō in the last election than other demographics.
 Some Liberal Democratic Party (LDP) officials expressed worry that they might lose votes because both parties have conservative policies.
-Most of the Sanseitō voters do not support the current Kishida government.
+Most of the Sanseitō voters did not support the Kishida government.